halaalsawaeer/reading-notes201/class-02.md

 element will usually be displayed with a line through the center. it is used very much when we talk about the prices of goods or products that has discounts or if there is a sale.88

+ A CSS rule
+contains two parts: a selector and a declaration. declarations sit inside curly brackets and each is made up of two
+parts: a property and a value
+The link element can be used
+in an HTML document to tell the browser where to find the CSS file used to style the page.
+You can also include CSS rules within an HTML page by placing them inside a <style> element, which usually sits inside the head element of the page.